bitshares/bitshares-ui/app/help/en/dex/shorting.md

 ## Borrowing

-The BitShares network is capable of issuing any amount of any BitAsset and lend it out to participants given enough collateral.
+The Lampgram network is capable of issuing any amount of any BitAsset and lend it out to participants given enough collateral.

  * *settlement price*: The price for 1 BTS as it is traded on external exchanges.